To Live (novel): Chapter 1

 While collecting popular folk songs in the countryside, the narrator "I" meets an old man named Xu Fugui, who talks to a plowing ox.
-He yells the names of six or seven owsen with only one ox present, which makes me very curious.
-So "I" talk to him and start our conversation about his past story.
+He yells the names of six or seven oxen with only one ox present, so "I" talk to him and start a conversation about his past story.
 As the son of the landlord, Fu Gui says he is a prodigal son of the Xu family.
 He spends most of his life in gambling dens and brothels.
-He also treats his pregnant wife Jia Zhen, badly.
-She kneels and begs Fu Gui to come home, and he chooses to have Jia Zhen thrown out.
+He also treats his pregnant wife Jia Zhen badly.
+She kneels and begs Fu Gui to come home, and he chooses to have Jiazhen thrown out.

 Chapter 2

 Eventually, Fugui loses his entire family fortune to Long Er.
 In order to pay off the debt, Fugui's father has to exchange their lands and house for copper cash and lets Fugui pick his way to pay off the gambling debt.
 Long Er became the owner of the lands and the house.
-Soon after moving out of their family house, Fugui's father, unfortunately, passes away.
+Soon after moving out of their family house, Fugui's father, unfortunately, dies.
 Jiazhen, with her unborn son, is then picked up by a carriage sent by her father, Fugui's father-in-law.
 Fengxia, Fugui's elder daughter, is left behind with the Xu's.